andrasq/node-kubelogger/README.md

 their `type`.
 All kubelogger output is written to stdout as newline terminated json bundles.
 Each bundle has fields `time` and `type`, plus the `message`.

+Kubelogger is an object logger where ideally each `message` is an object.
+Already serialized objects will be logged as strings, and will get doubly stringified.

 Quick Start
 -----------